Tipp City, Ohio: Tipp City Bike Trail

+These completed segments allow users to travel from Tipp City to downtown Dayton via a continuous bike path.

 Government

 Tipp City uses the council-manager government system.
 In this system, the mayor is the ceremonial head, selected by the council from among its members.
 The Council President is likewise selected and presides over each council meeting.
 The council chooses a City Manager, who holds administrative authority over the city government.
 Council members are selected on a nonpartisan, at-large ballot.

 Education

-Tipp City Exempted Village Schools serve the city proper and surrounding Monroe Township.
-The buildings are located on three campuses and serve Kindergarten through 12th grade.
+Tipp City Exempted Village Schools serve the city proper and the surrounding Monroe Township.
+The buildings are located on three campuses and serve kindergarten through 12th grade.
 The MVCTC provides vocational training to secondary students.
-While Bethel Local Schools has a Tipp City mailing address, the school is not affiliated with Tipp City Exempted Village Schools in any form, and serves students from parts of Tipp City, Huber Heights and Bethel Township.
+While Bethel Local Schools has a Tipp City mailing address, it is not affiliated with Tipp City Exempted Village Schools and serves students from parts of Tipp City, Huber Heights, and Bethel Township.